828 Naval Air Squadron: Tirpitz and the Far East

 828 Squadron was re-formed as a torpedo bomber reconnaissance squadron in March 1944.
 Equipped with 12 Barracuda IIs and from April 1944 were based at HMS Owl for training before joining the 2nd Naval Torpedo Bomber Reconnaissance Wing and joined the Home Fleet aboard HMS Implacable in August that year.
 They briefly transferred to HMS Formidable in August 1944 and carried out attacks on the German battleship Tirpitz as part of Operation Goodwood.
 They were briefly at RNAS Hatston, before re-boarding HMS Implacable and carrying out attacks on enemy shipping off the Norwegian coast in October.
 828 Squadron was re-equipped with 21 Grumman Avenger Is and IIs in January 1945, and then joined HMS Trumpeter.
 They were back aboard HMS Implacable by March 1945, and sailed with her to Ceylon, subsequently disembarking at Trincomalee in April 1945.
 828 Squadron then joined the 8th Carrier Air Group and carried out attacks on Truk and the Japanese mainland.
 After the Japanese surrender the squadron returned to Nowra on 25 August 1945, and remained there until May 1946.

+Aircraft operated

+The squadron operated a variety of different aircraft and versions: